Coral Reefs | Conservation| Community

 Read the article

 Colin’s leadership philosophy is grounded in collaboration, inclusion, and the belief that scientific excellence must be paired with equitable access.
-His leadership journey began as an undergraduate, when he co-founded the Marine Biology Student Association at Old Dominion University to address the lack of diversity in marine science.
-As president, he organized trainings, facilitated scuba certifications, and secured travel grants for students attending national conferences.
+His leadership journey began as an undergraduate, when he founded the Marine Biology Student Association at Old Dominion University.
+The MBSA was designed to replicate a mangrove habitat; a safe place where early career marine scientist can develop their skills before adventuring to the open ocean to find a career.

 Colin’s work extends beyond academia.
 Through videos, blogs, social media, and public-facing science communication, he shares both his research and his experiences as a Black marine scientist, offering visibility and representation for future generations.